openstack-archive/python-ceilometerclient/README.rst

 Python bindings to the Ceilometer API
 =====================================

-This is a client library for Ceilometer built on the Ceilometer API.
+BLAH This is a client library for Ceilometer built on the Ceilometer API.
 It provides a Python API (the ``ceilometerclient`` module) and a command-line tool (``ceilometer``).